How to Set TradingView Alerts: Step-by-Step Guide

 3. Choose Your Trigger Condition

-This is where the magic happens.
-You can set alerts for:
+This is where alerts get powerful.
+You can set them for:

 4. Set Your Parameters